Ella Cora Hind

-Ella Cora Hind (September 18, 1861 - October 6, 1942) was a Canadian journalist, agriculturalist, Women's rights activist and suffragist.
-During the Great Depression, she became famous internationally for her accurate predictions of Canadian prairie crop yields.
-"Her predictions so regularly proved correct that grain handlers across the world came to rely on them."
+Ella Cora Hind (September 18, 1861 - October 6, 1942) was a Canadian journalist, agricultural expert and Women's rights activist based in Winnipeg.

+She became widely known for her exceptionally accurate predictions of Canadian prairie crop yields.
+During the Great Depression, her assessments were relied upon internationally by grain traders, government officials, and agricultural organizations.

+Hind was also active in the women’s suffrage movement in Manitoba and helped establish organizations that advanced women’s political rights.
+In addition to her journalism, she published travel and agricultural writing and received numerous professional honours, including an honorary law degree from the University of Manitoba in 1935.

 Early life

 E. Cora Hind was born in Toronto on September 18, 1861, to Edwin Hind and Jane Carroll.
 She was two years old when she lost her mother, and five years old when her father died.
 After the death of her mother, she and her older brothers Joseph and George moved to Artemisia Township to live with their paternal grandfather, Joseph Hind, and aunt Alice.

 Hind's grandfather taught her about farming, horses, and cattle.
 Living several miles from school delayed her education until 1872 so Aunt Alice home-schooled her until the Province built a school on her grandfather's land.
-Her family relocated to Flesherton, Ontario where Cora finished her primary education.
+Her family relocated to Flesherton, Ontario, where Cora finished her primary education.
 She attended high school at the Collegiate Institute of Orillia and lived with her uncle, George Hind.
 This is where she wrote her Third Class teacher examination.